7 Things to Know About the iPhone 8 iOS 13.3.1 Update

 While a lot of iPhone 8 and iPhone 8 Plus users should make the move from iOS 12 to iOS 13.3.1 or iOS 13.0/iOS 13.1/iOS 13.1.1/iOS 13.1.2/iOS 13.1.3 iOS 13.2/iOS 13.2.2/iOS 13.2.3/iOS 13.3 to iOS 13.3.1 today, others might want to wait.

-As we push away from the release date, we’re hearing about an assortment of iOS 13.3.1-related problems.
+As we push away from the release date, we’re hearing about an assortment of problems.

 iOS 13.3.1 requires a fairly large download if your device is currently running iOS 13.3.
 If you’re running an older version of iOS, say iOS 13.1, your iOS 13.3.1 update will be even more substantial because the features and fixes from the updates you skipped are baked in.